shawn-dsilva/boomer-php-mvc/README.md

 - [x] Delete Posts using delete button UI
 - [x] User can edit a post only if he is the post author
 - [x] Style Error Page
+- [x] Only Authors of commments can see edit/delete buttons

 ## In Progress